The best family password managers of 2023 (and why you should get one)

 Unlike some of its competitors, Dashlane gives you the option not to store your password data on its servers.
 That means that all of your passwords stay only with you and your family.
 The only downside of this optional feature is that you have to manage and sync your password vault between different devices.

-Dashlane also offers a family plan with up to 5 people, including private accounts for each member.
-It also comes with a VPN and dark web monitoring.
+Dashlane also offers a family plan with up to six people, including private accounts for each member.
+It also comes with a VPN, two-factor authentication, and dark web monitoring.

 Bitwarden is an open-sourced password manager mostly targeted towards businesses, with personal and family subscriptions as well.
 The app integrates with a wide array of devices and browsers, and offers enterprise-grade security and compliance.
 Advanced security features include encrypted files, two-step login, and an authenticator.

-Bitwarden’s family organization plan offers premium features for 6 users, priority customer support, and even a self-hosting option.
+Bitwarden’s family organization plan offers premium features for six users, priority customer support, and even a self-hosting option.

 Cost: $3.33/month billed annually